Wide serve… Federer uses it beautifully, every smart tennis player uses it often.

-1. gets the opponent off the court and as a result you will have the open court to attack with the next ball;
+1. getting your opponent off the court – as a result, you will have the open court to attack with the next ball;

-2. makes your opponent hustle to cover the open court (hitting the ball on the run).
+2. making your opponent hustle to cover the open court (hitting the ball on the run).

 These two situations give you control of the point.
 That means you can either hit the ball to the open court or behind the recovering player.
-Either one of the options will make you opponent struggle to get the ball in play.
+Either of these options will make your opponent struggle to get the ball in play.
 Rarely you will find a player that is comfortable hitting great shots while running full speed.

-How to angle the serve wide (as close as possible to the side line)?
+How do you angle the serve wide (as close as possible to the side line)?

-1. From the deuce side, if you are right-handed player, use slice.
+1. From the deuce side, if you are a right-handed player, use slice.

-Practice aiming for a cone (or, as I saw Djokovic at Indian Wells a couple of years ago, using cans of balls placed inside the service court) that you sit about 1 foot inside the singles line and roughly 5 feet inside the service line.
+Practice aiming for a cone (or, as I saw Djokovic do at Indian Wells a couple years ago, use cans of balls placed inside the service court) that you sit about 1 foot inside the singles line and roughly 5 feet inside the service line.

-Do this tennis serve practice drill: hit 10 balls and see how many get within 1 foot from the cone (or even hit the cone/can of balls).
+Do this tennis serve practice drill: hit 10 balls and see how many land within 1 foot from the cone (or even hit the cone/can of balls).

-Technically you must visualise that your strings will, at contact, brush the outside of the ball: if you are right-handed see the racquet brushing the ball toward the right and over 3 o’clock (if the ball would be seen as the face of a clock).
+Technically, you must visualize that your strings will, at contact, brush the outside of the ball: if you are right-handed, see the racquet brushing the ball toward the right and over 3 o’clock (if the ball would be seen as the face of a clock).

 2. From the ad side, if you are right-handed, use the kick serve.
 As you did with the slice, practice hitting kick serves to a cone placed very close to the right side line and service line in the opposite ad service box.

-Technically, visualise your racquet’s strings brushing the ball up and away on the back of the ball (or from 7 to 1 on the face of a clock).
+Technically, visualize your racquet’s strings brushing the ball up and away on the back of the ball (or from 7 to 1 on the face of a clock).